 CannaVest Corp. (formerly Foreclosure Solutions, Inc.) (the "Company," "we," "our" or "us") develops, produces, markets and sells raw materials and end consumer products containing the hemp plant extract, Cannabidiol ("CBD"), to the nutraceutical, beauty care, pet care and functional food sectors.
-The Company is currently establishing pilot hemp growing operations in the United States with the goal of establishing industrial hemp operations nationally in the near future.
+The Company is currently establishing pilot hemp growing operations in the United States with the goal of establishing domestic industrial hemp operations in the future.